Update from 7.3 to 7.4

 camunda-engine depends on

 camunda-engine-dmn.
-In order to pull these new dependencies into your application artifact, upgrading the version in your build tool and rebuilding the application is recommended.
+In order to pull these new dependencies into your application artifact, updating the version in your build tool and rebuilding the application is recommended.

 As of 7.4 the process engine uses SLF4J for logging.
 The SLF4J API is pulled in transitively by the process engine maven module.
 However, in order for any actual logging to occur, you need to add an slf4j compatible logging backend.
 Please refer to the user guide for Information on how to setup logging.